-as a devotee of simple cooking sans recipes and unnecessary ingredients here are a few musings about what you could do with your seasonal favourites.
+As a devotee of simple cooking sans recipes and unnecessary ingredients here are a few musings about what you could do with your seasonal favourites.
 Taking out unnecessary elements in dishes is also a positive step in reducing human consumption.
 Beautiful fresh produce doesn't need much adornment.

-the weekly market lists are created with a balanced diet in mind with consideration to colour, texture and complimentary flavours.
+The weekly market lists are created with a balanced diet in mind with consideration to bright colours, texture and complimentary flavours.
 Everything you need to create beautiful, healthy food.

 rocket | if you feel like something different other than raw you can cook rocket as you would a spinach. this can be said for most other greens including lettuces that are delicious quartered and pan-fried with oil or butter.